 Award winning singer/songwriter Barrie Dempsey plays more than just electric and acoustic guitar.
-His musical talent include , flute, harmonica, piano, lead and harmony vocals.
+His musical talent includes , flute, harmonica, piano, lead and harmony vocals.

 Born in North Plainfield New Jersey.
 After high school Barrie enrolled in School of Visual Arts, New York City to study fine art.
 Actively pursuing music through high school and art school, he was lead singer, harmonica and flute player in many rock and blues style bands.
 One band opened for Rhinoceros, a popular band in the NY area at the time.
 Vocal influences were Paul Rodgers and Greg Allman among others.
 He learned to play blues harmonica listening and playing along with John Lee Hooker and John Mayall records for hours on end.